Compliance Audit from the Department of Cannabis Control at Off the Charts San Francisco

 Security Guards and Surveillance

-Inspectors examined security guard protocols and the surveillance system, ensuring that 90 days of footage was available.
-Guards should not leave the dispensary unattended, which means there should be coverage during guard breaks, as well.
+Inspectors examined security guard protocols and the surveillance system, confirming that 90 days of footage was available.
+Guards should not leave the dispensary unattended, which means there should be coverage during guard breaks as well.
+A documented security and loss-prevention plan keeps this part of an inspection simple.

 Restricted Access

 The inspectors verified that all necessary doors were locked and only employees could access these areas.
-"They did want to check out the distro as well because we are a micro business; however, we haven’t started our distribution yet," Jordan explained, showcasing the inspectors' meticulous attention to detail of the licensed premises.
-The inspectors toured the entire space, from the front door to the manager’s office.
-They were mainly looking for out of place cannabis products.
+"They did want to check out the distro as well because we are a micro business; however, we haven't started our distribution yet," Jordan explained, showing the inspectors' meticulous attention to detail across the licensed premises.
+The inspectors toured the entire space, from the front door to the manager's office.
+They were mainly looking for out-of-place cannabis products.
 Cannabis products should not be stored in non-secure areas like break room fridges, offices, or common areas.

 Employee Identification